 Editor Emerita and Immediate Past Editor-in-Chief, Journal of Communication in Healthcare: Strategies, Media, and Engagement in Global Health

 Member, Editorial Board, Cases in Public Health Communication and Marketing

-Member, UNICEF Communication for Development (C4D) Global Web Roster
+UNICEF Communication for Development (C4D) Global Web Roster, Member

-Member, World Health Organization's Global Technical Network for Communication for Behavioral Impact (COMBI)
+World Health Organization's Global Technical Network for Communication for Behavioral Impact (COMBI), Member

 Areas of Expertise

-Risk Assessment and Communication, Community Programs and Outreach, Community-Based Healthcare, Disparities / Inequalities in Health, Social Factors in Health, Underserved Populations, Health Worker Education, Life-course Approach to Prevention, Public Health Education, Public Health Leadership and Management, Nutrition, Global Health, Health Systems Strengthening, Emerging Infections, Epidemics, Birth Outcomes, Maternal Health
+Risk Assessment and Communication, Child Health and Development, Infant Mortality, Community Programs and Outreach, Disparities / Inequalities in Health, Family and Community Structure, Health Worker Education, Physician Education, Public Health Education, Public Health Leadership and Management, Nutrition, Global Health, Health Systems Strengthening, Emerging Infections, Epidemics

 Schiavo, R., and Smith, K. Advancing Health Equity: Population Health and the Role of Multisectoral Collaborations.
 (2017) In: Bialek, R., Beitsch, and Moran, J. Solving Population Health Issues through Collaboration.
 CRC Press, Taylor & Francis Group.